 Liver Function and Kidney Function Tests

-Randox Kit was used to carry out the liver function and kidney function tests.
-Alanine aminotransferase (ALT)activity,bymethod of Reitman and Frankel17, aspartate aminotransferase (AST) activityby method of Reitman and Frankel17, alkaline phosphatase (ALP) activity by Englehardt18 method, concentrations of total protein (TP) and bilirubin (Bil) byJendrassik and Grof19 method.
+Randox Kit (brand) was used to carry out the liver function and kidney function tests.
+Alanine aminotransferase (ALT)activitybymethod of Reitman and Frankel17, aspartate aminotransferase (AST) activityby method of Reitman and Frankel17, alkaline phosphatase (ALP) activity by Englehardt18 method, concentrations of total protein (TP) and bilirubin (Bil) byJendrassik and Grof19 method.
 Urea and creatinine concentrations by Bartels and Bohmer20, concentrations of chloride and potassium by Henry et al.21.

+Statistical analysis

 RESULTS